 - Endocarditis is a condition that occurs when the inner lining of the heart becomes infected.
 The heart team at Ohio State treats this condition with a combination of antibiotic medications or heart valve surgery.

 - Pericardial effusion is a condition that occurs due to a buildup of fluid in the sac that surrounds the heart.
-Cardiologists at Ohio State are experienced in treatment for this heart condition, which may include a combination of medications and heart surgery.
+Cardiologists at Ohio State are experienced in this heart condition and its treatments, which may include a combination of medications and heart surgery.